firecracker-microvm/firecracker/.github/pull_request_template.md

 `[Reviewer TODO: Verify that these criteria are met.
 Request changes if not]`

 - [ ] All commits in this PR are signed (`git commit -s`).
-- [ ] The reason for this PR is clearly provided (issue no. or explanation).
+- [ ] The issue which led to this PR has a clear conclusion.
+- [ ] This PR follows the solution outlined in the related issue.
 - [ ] The description of changes is clear and encompassing.
 - [ ] Any required documentation changes (code and docs) are included in this PR.
 - [ ] Any newly added `unsafe` code is properly documented.